kn0w0n3/BLAST-NG/README.md

 * BLASTx: (translated nucleotide sequence searched against protein sequences): compares a nucleotide query sequence that is translated in six reading frames (resulting in six protein sequences) against a database of protein sequences.

 Databases are required to perform BLAST queries.
-Databases can be downloaded here:
+Databases can be downloaded from the following link:

 https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/

-Some files are very large and could take some time to download.
+Some database files have a size greater than 300GB and could take some time to download.
 ![db](https://github.com/kn0w0n3/BLAST-NG/assets/22214754/8ff73180-e8f6-4f8a-9a43-ba32554f5eae)

 # **Work Environment:**